helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/3-remote-state-example.md

 # Autoscaling deployments (remote state) example

-Deploying in an autoscaling group is similar to, and builds on the [reverse proxy sidecar](/hx-deploy-tool/docs/userguide/stepbystepexamples/2-proxy-example) example, so if you have that set up already, you can add the remote s3 and slave label to your config, and skip to **Deploy our test** (but recommending stopping all containers and emptying the release and log directories so you can follow the example)
+Deploying in an autoscaling group is similar to, and builds on the [reverse proxy sidecar](/hx-deploy-tool/docs/userguide/2-stepbystepexamples/2-proxy-example) example, so if you have that set up already, you can add the remote s3 and slave label to your config, and skip to **Deploy our test** (but recommending stopping all containers and emptying the release and log directories so you can follow the example)

 ## 1.1.
 Download the latest release of camus2

 Seems a little obvious, but the release includes a bunch of goodies that you will need to make the deployment work.
-You can find the minimum requirements [here](/hx-deploy-tool/docs/userguide/minimum-requirements), so have a read before you try to get things running.
+Have a look and make sure you meet the [minimum requirements](/hx-deploy-tool/docs/userguide/1-welcome/5-minimum-requirements).

 We are going to use camus2 to deploy a release on a single machine, with an automatically configured nginx reverse proxy.